New Zealand Meat Board

 The New Zealand Meat Board is a statutory body which provides quota management on behalf of the Crown for meat exports to the United States, European Union and United Kingdom.
 To protect their own livestock industry these countries give limited access to New Zealand meat exports.

 It also manages the Board's inherited financial reserves, which are ultimately owned by New Zealand's livestock farmers, for the benefit of industry projects.

-Beef + Lamb New Zealand provides industry-good functions.
+Beef + Lamb New Zealand provides functions that benefit the industry.

 Current responsibilities

 Quotas

 To protect their own meat industry U.S. EU and U.K. control the volume and prices of their meat imports from New Zealand.
 The Board allocates, monitors and manages access to these markets: